 Where can I get background images for my website?

-Get free background images for websites from many of the sites above by searching the site’s content for abstract or background images.
-Another option is to use professional images and make them blurry or semi-transparent for use as a background image.
-Reusing images this way also contributes to a cohesive website as colors and image styles will be consistent.
-Professional website builders like Wix even offer free background images to use on your site.
+Get free background images for websites from the sites above by searching for abstract or background images.
+Another option is to modify images by making them blurry or semi-transparent for use as a background image.
+Reusing images this way also contributes to a cohesive website, since colors and image styles will be consistent.

 Can I use stock photos for free on my small business website?

-Whether you can use a particular stock photo for free on your website depends on the image’s licensing.
-Some allow you to use an image free for personal use while requiring you to purchase a license to use the image for commercial purposes.
-Also, remember that some free professional photos require attribution, meaning you cite the source or author of the image and are usually required to link back to the source site.
+Whether you can use a particular stock photo for free on your website depends on its licensing.
+Some allow you to use an image free for personal use but require that you purchase a license to use it for commercial purposes.
+Also, remember that some free professional photos require attribution, meaning you cite the source or author of the image, and are usually required to link back to the source site.